 - Preheat the oven to 450 degrees F.

 - In a 9 or 10 inch cast iron skillet, fry 2 to 4 slices of bacon.
 While the bacon is cooking, prepare the cornbread batter.
+Alternatively, if you don't want to use bacon just melt 2 teaspoons of butter in the skillet.

 - Put the cornmeal and salt in a large mixing bowl.
 Make a well in the center and add the egg and buttermilk.
 Whisk the egg and buttermilk together, then whisk everything together.
 Don't add the baking powder and baking soda yet.